 LOISIUM Wine Hotel Champagne, at 1 Allée de la Sapinière, is the French expression of a concept the Austrian group developed in Langenlois, Lower Austria, and later Ehrenhausen in Styria.
 Each LOISIUM property is built around a wine region's identity rather than generic luxury trappings.
 In Épernay, that means the surrounding appellation does the positioning work that a city-centre boutique property would have to manufacture.

-The Michelin Guide's 2025 selection of the hotel places it in a small cohort of Épernay and wider Champagne-region properties that have cleared that editorial threshold.
+The Michelin Guide's 2025 selection of the hotel places it in a small cohort of Épernay and wider Champagne-region properties that have earned that editorial recognition.
 In the broader Champagne hotel tier, Royal Champagne Hotel & Spa in Champillon and Domaine Les Crayères in Reims occupy the highest-profile positions.
 LOISIUM sits in a different register: more concept-driven than grand, more wine-focused than spa-destination.

 The Dining Programme: Wine as Organising Principle